mehdihadeli/awesome-software-architecture/docs/ai.md

 - [louisfb01/start-llms](https://github.com/louisfb01/start-llms) - A complete guide to start and improve your LLM skills
 - [mlabonne/llm-course](https://github.com/mlabonne/llm-course) - Course to get into Large Language Models (LLMs) with roadmaps and Colab notebooks.
 - [geffzhang/awesome-semantickernel](https://github.com/geffzhang/awesome-semantickernel) - Awesome list of tools and projects with the awesome semantic kernel framework
+- [jmatthiesen/dotnet-ai-resources](https://github.com/jmatthiesen/dotnet-ai-resources) - A collection of resources available to .NET developers working with AI

 ## Articles
 - [Reviewing GitHub Copilot by Building a Deck of Cards](https://programmingpercy.tech/blog/reviewing-github-copilot-by-building-deck-of-cards/)